 Is the WaterColorBot an Open Source Hardware project?
 Yes!
 The WaterColorBot is a fully open-source project both in terms of hardware, firmware, and software.
 It's designed to be hackable hardware, to be extended and repurposed, how you see fit.
 Documentation is hosted on our documentation wiki.

 Do you have high-res photos and contact information for press/media use?
 Yes; please see our Press page.

-Get the WaterColorBot WaterColorBot kits ($295) are now available to order from stock at Evil Mad Scientist.
+Get the WaterColorBot WaterColorBot kits ($295) are now available to order at Evil Mad Scientist.
 Order Now

 Not ready to order yet?
 Join the Evil Mad Scientist mailing list, and stay up to date about WaterColorBot and our other kits.